wangshusen/CS583-2021S/webpage/index.md

 - For questions regarding grading, talk to the instructor during office hours or send him emails.

-- For any other questions, come during the office hours; the instructor will NOT reply such emails.
+- For technical questions, post the question on the "discussion" module of Canvas or ask the instructor during the office hours.

 **Prerequisite:**